 Bitcoin is the first and most popular decentralized currency that allows users to make quick, anonymous transactions.
 While gambling with traditional currency is already confusing enough in the United States, adding this volatile BTC or other gambling tokens to the mix raises concerns.

 Here, I am going to be researching the legality of Bitcoin in the states to give you a picture of what can and cannot be done under the law.
-Also, I’ll be examining which places allow and disallow online gambling in general and Bitcoin casinos in particular.
+Also, I’ll be examining which places allow and disallow online gambling in general and best Bitcoin casinos in particular.
 Together, we’ll see how strictly regulated this market is.